 We lived a harmonious and good life in a big house.
 Our plan was to stay in my hometown forever.
 But after two years, my husband developed a chronic irritated throat due to severe air pollution from traffic and the forest fires in Indonesia with the smoke reaching my city.

 The doctors had no cure so we decided to move to a better environment.
 My husband traveled in advance and found a nice flat for rent in a small coastal community one hour drive east of Málaga, Spain.
 I traveled alone on a one-way ticket in June 2016.
 It was a thrilling experience because I was first denied to enter the Lufthansa plane in Hong Kong, and in Frankfurt, I was denied to enter the Schengen area.
-But I managed to fight me through.
+But I managed to go through.

 Prior to our big move, I had many questions about everything connected to a new life abroad.
-Luckily, there are many ex-pat forums and communities to explore.
+Luckily, there are many ex-pat forums and online communities to explore.
 People share their experiences from contemplating moving, the moving process itself, arriving in a new place, and their daily challenges.
 Without the helpful tips and stories of other ex-pats, I would have felt very insecure.